tom-draper/api-analytics/README.md

 ## Self-Hosting

 The project can be self-hosted by following the [guide](./server/self-hosting/README.md).
+You can run the full backend with Docker Compose, then either point the hosted dashboard at it with a `?source=` URL parameter or self-host the dashboard too.

-Please note: Self-hosting is still undergoing testing, development and further improvements to make it as easy as possible to deploy.
-It is currently recommended that you avoid self-hosting for production use.
+Please note: Self-hosting is still being refined to make deployment as smooth as possible, so test thoroughly before relying on it in production.

 ## Contributions